JosiahRininger/spyfall-ios/README.md

 This project is multi-platform.
 Android Developer [Elijah Dangerfield](https://github.com/Elijah-Dangerfield) is currently developing the Android application.
 Our progress is tracked in this [trello board](https://trello.com/b/HqUDTDkq/spyfall-v1)

 ## App Store Link
 Spyfall • Mobile & Spyfall+ • Mobile are no longer available on the App Store.
-LTV of 70,000 downloads before removal from the App Store.
+LTV of over 70,000 downloads before removal from the App Store.